fernandostc/Lambda_Function_Automation_to_Deploy_DSA/README.md

-# Lambda_Function_Automation_to_Deploy_DSA
+# DS Deploy Automation using Lambda

-Automation processo to deploy and activate Deep Security Agents using Lambda Function
+Automation process to deploy and activate Deep Security Agents using Lambda function

 ![](Architecture_version2.png)